Malkemperlab/Geodesic-distance-test/README.md

-R-code accompanying the manuscript "Evaluating the power of a recent method for comparing two circular distributions".
+R-code accompanying the manuscript "Evaluating the power of a recent method for comparing two circular distributions: an alternative to the Watson U2 test".
 The code is optimized for parallel processing on a high performance computing cluster.